Homology modeling: Benchmarking

 Several large-scale benchmarking efforts have been made to assess the relative quality of various current homology modeling methods.
-CASP is a community-wide prediction experiment that runs every two years during the summer months and challenges prediction teams to submit structural models for a number of sequences whose structures have recently been solved experimentally but have not yet been published.
-Its partner CAFASP has run in parallel with CASP but evaluates only models produced via fully automated servers.
+Critical Assessment of Structure Prediction (CASP) is a community-wide prediction experiment that runs every two years during the summer months and challenges prediction teams to submit structural models for a number of sequences whose structures have recently been solved experimentally but have not yet been published.
+Its partner Critical Assessment of Fully Automated Structure Prediction (CAFASP) has run in parallel with CASP but evaluates only models produced via fully automated servers.
 Continuously running experiments that do not have prediction 'seasons' focus mainly on benchmarking publicly available webservers.
 LiveBench and EVA run continuously to assess participating servers' performance in prediction of imminently released structures from the PDB.
 CASP and CAFASP serve mainly as evaluations of the state of the art in modeling, while the continuous assessments seek to evaluate the model quality that would be obtained by a non-expert user employing publicly available tools.